William Odgers' VC

-The Illustrated London News report on the presentation to William Odgers of the Victoria Cross for his actions at Waireka.
-He was the first person to be awarded a VC during the New Zealand Wars.
+The Illustrated London News report on the presentation to William Odgers of the VC for his actions at Waireka.
+He became the first person to be awarded the Victoria Cross in the New Zealand Wars.

 Odgers' ‘conspicuous and daring bravery’ that day occured near dusk when his commander, Captain Peter Cracroft, decided that with time running out decisive action was required.
-Cracroft promised ‘Ten pounds to the man who gets that flag!’ and Odgers duly gained his place in New Zealand military history.
+Cracroft declared that there was ‘Ten pounds to the man who gets that flag!’ and Odgers duly gained his place in New Zealand military history.
 In dispatches Cracroft described how his men stormed Kaipopo pā ‘under heavy fire’.
 Once inside they ‘destroyed everything living in the trenches, as far as could be ascertained’.

 Community contributions